ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About File Storage for VPC
 {: #file-storage-vpc-about}

-{{site.data.keyword.cloud}} File Storage for {{site.data.keyword.vpc_full}} (VPC) is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
-File shares are created in an availability zone within a region.
-File shares can be shared with multiple virtual server instances within the same zone across multiple VPCs.
+{{site.data.keyword.cloud}} File Storage for {{site.data.keyword.vpc_full}} (VPC) is a zonal file storage offering that provides NFS-based file storage services.
+You create file shares in an availability zone within a region.
+You can share them with multiple virtual server instances within the same zone across multiple VPCs.
 {: shortdesc}

 File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.